Dwight Yorke: Early career

 On 21 April 2019, Yorke was interviewed for the vacant role at National League side Sutton United.
-However, Sutton appointed Matt Gray Instead.
+However, the club appointed Matt Gray instead.

-On 12 November 2021, Aston Villa appointed Steven Gerrard as their new manager.
-Yorke said he was disappointed not to be hired instead.
+Aston Villa appointed Steven Gerrard as their new manager on 12 November 2021.
+Yorke said he was disappointed not to be hired, and that he had applied three times.

-On 21 April 2022 it was reported that Yorke was being considered for the vacant manager's position at Perth Glory in the Australian A-League Men.

-On 25 May 2022, Yorke managed the A-Leagues All Stars in their 3–2 loss against FC Barcelona.
+On 21 April 2022, it was reported that Yorke was being considered for the vacant manager's position at Perth Glory in the Australian A-League Men.
+He managed the A-Leagues All Stars in their 3–2 loss against Barcelona on 25 May.

 Macarthur FC

 On 1 July 2022, Yorke became the new manager of A-League Men side Macarthur FC, replacing Ante Milicic to become the club’s second manager.
-Three months later, he led the club towards its first trophy after winning the 2022 Australia Cup Final.
+He signed a two-year deal Three months later, he led the club towards its first trophy after winning the 2022 Australia Cup Final against Sydney United 58.